Full source code ⋅ Next chapter

 But from an oppononent point of view, we should include some information whether a damaged ship is sinking after shooting:

-type Nail = Unit `ML` Unit
+type Nail = Unit `S` Unit

 pattern Bang i = This i